 The Festival’s dedication to excellence has been noticed and recognized throughout the country.
 Their art has been aired by NPR and American Public Media.
 They also received consecutive National Endowment for the Arts grants in 2009 and 2010 due to the quality of the Festival and its value to the national cultural tapestry.
 We are so fortunate to have such talent just down the street each year.

 What to Expect

-- There will be seven special guest artistsÂ this season performing with theÂ Festival OrchestraÂ andÂ Chorus.
+- There will be six special guest artists or groups this season performing with theÂ Festival OrchestraÂ andÂ Chorus.

-- All concerts begin at 7:30 p.m. atÂ Western Washington University Performing Arts CenterÂ except for the July 8 Chamber by the Bay which begins at 4:00 p.m. at theÂ Bellingham Cruise Terminal.
+- All concerts begin at 7:30 p.m. atÂ Western Washington University Performing Arts CenterÂ except for the July 7 Chamber by the Bay which begins at 4:00 p.m. at theÂ Bellingham Cruise Terminal.

 - Get your tickets early as some events sell out.

 Festival Orchestra and Chorus

 The Festival Orchestra is made up of more than 80 accomplished, award-winning musicians who’ve performed all over the world.
 Many play regularly throughout the Pacific Northwest including Seattle and Vancouver.
 Others are also faculty at prestigious universities across the country and around the world.
 They form a tightly bonded ensemble of longtime artistic comrades who know and respond to each other intuitively.
 Some variation of this group will perform a wide range of pieces at each of the live performances scheduled June 29 – July 19, 2019.